Take it from me guys, Munich is one epic place to be.

 Formerly the summer palace of Bavarian rulers, this gorgeous estate (with its massive park) is one of Munich’s most visited sites.
 Take a tour of the beautiful interior, or frolic through the 200+ acres of French-style gardens, which are a tad reminiscent of Versailles.

 Address: Schloß Nymphenburg 1

 34. Prance around flowers at the Munich Botanical Garden.

-Located right by Schloss Nymphenburg, this garden is absolutely gorgeous in the Spring.
+Located right by Schloss Nymphenburg, one of the most famous Munich tourist attractions, this garden is absolutely gorgeous in the Spring.
 It is however open year round (with only a closure during the last week of December).

 Address: Menzinger Str.
 65

 A great place for people-watching.
 If you’re feeling peckish, head to L’Osteria nearby and get a massive pizza for two at the cheap price of 9-12 euros!
 Their BBQ Chicken pizza is unreal and the ambiance is lovely, despite the affordable price tag.